There are many books to help new parents and their babies thrive. These are some quick tips to get you started.

-- Schedule an appointment with a doctor for your baby as soon as you get home from the hospital.
-See your TaP Clinic for a list of pediatricians.
+- Schedule an appointment with a doctor for your baby before you leave the hospital or as soon as you get home from the hospital.
+Most babies have their first visit with the pediatrician when they are 5 to 7 days old.
+Your doctor at the hospital may recommend an earlier visit.
+If you are a teen, ask the TaP Clinic for a list of pediatricians.

 - Make sure your baby sleeps safely.
-Remember the ABC’s of safe sleep.
-A baby should sleep ALONE, on the BACK and in a CRIB.
-Read Helping Hand HH-IV-69, Safe Sleep Practices for Babies.
+Remember the ABCs of safe sleep.
+A baby should sleep ALONE, on their BACK and in a CRIB.

 - Bond with your baby.
-This is really important!
+This is important!
 Babies like to be touched by being held, hugged, stroked and caressed against your bare skin.
 Babies love to watch faces.
-Look into your baby’s eyes often.
+They like to look into your eyes often.
 Breastfeeding is great for bonding.
-Whether you breast-feed or bottle-feed, hold your baby close.
+Whether you breastfeed or bottle-feed, hold your baby close.

-- If you have other children, having a new baby around that gets most of the attention may be difficult for them.
+- If you have other children, having a new baby around that gets most of the attention may be hard for them.
 Make sure to give them attention too.
-Teach them how to be gentle and helpful to the new baby.
+Teach them how to be gentle and help with the new baby.

 - If you have thoughts of wanting to harm yourself or your baby, get help right away!
 Go to your nearest hospital or call Netcare Access at 614-276-2273.